Fawn Lake Township, Todd County, Minnesota

 Fawn Lake Township is a township in Todd County, Minnesota, United States.
 The population was 440 at the 2000 census.
+At the time of the 2020 census the population had increased to 538.

-Fawn Lake Township was organized in 1881.
+Fawn Lake Township was organized in 1881.The township is named after a lake in the east part of section 30.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.7 sqmi, of which 34.0 sqmi is land and 1.7 sqmi (4.79%) is water.

+Fawn Lake township has numerous lakes, including the township's name sake.
+Fawn Lake is 125 acres in size and has a maximum depth of 21 feet.
+According to the Minnesota DNR fish species living in the lake include the black bullhead, black crappie, bluegill, brown bullhead, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, walleye, yellow bullhead, yellow perch, white sucker, central mudminnow, and the Iowa darter.